liuexp/counting-edge-cover/talk/soda14.md

 * Alternatively, it is also known as read twice monotone CNF (Rtw-Mon-CNF).
 Here we view each edge as a boolean variable.
 As an edge has two incident vertices, it's read-twice.
 The constraint on every vertex gets translated to a monotone OR function.

+# Counting Problems
+* Counting SAT.
+* Counting colorings.
+* Counting Independent sets (or vertex cover).
+* ...

+Besides theoretical computer science, counting problems are also related to many problems from other discipline.
+* Partition function of Statistical physics.
+* Graph polynomials.
+* Sampling, learning and inference.
+* Query evaluations of probabilistic database.
+* ...

 # Remarks
 Comparisons of Paradigms: MCMC vs. correlation decay. changing the picture.